brann0n/Remote-Access-Trollkit/README.md

 Development project voor het vak C# 2 van de 4e periode in jaar 2

 ## Wat is de trollkit?
-Dit is een remote access tool waarmee je 'grappige' acties kunt uitvoeren op een andere pc.
+This is a remote access tool with wich you can make another pc do "funny" actions.

 ## Vaste waarden